Health Sciences

 Kirkwood Community College’s nursing program is rated top-notch in the state of Iowa.
 You will have the opportunity to meet with current nursing students and faculty members, practice hands-on nursing tasks, challenge your nursing knowledge with a few fun games, learn more about a career in nursing and how you can begin this rewarding career at Kirkwood!
 Join us for injections, heart sounds, facility tours and trivia fun!

 Learn about the nursing career, different levels of education and pathways one can take to become a nurse, and the growing need for nurses in the healthcare field from current nurses.
 Experience hands-on activities, patient simulations, and explore the commonly used equipment.
 Learn about the University of Iowa Nursing Program from the admissions team.
+Students will also visit AirCare and talk with a flight nurse or talk with a trauma nurse from our Emergency Department.

 Learn about careers in obstetrics, gynecology, and maternal health.
 Interact with doctors and nurses who work in labor and delivery to understand their role.
 Engage with nurse midwives who work alongside the medical team.
 Visit a research lab dedicated to maternal health and learn about the important research taking place to advance health outcomes.
 Discover what it’s like to work in obstetrics and gynecology by connecting with the doctors, nurses, and nurse midwives who care for expectant mothers in labor and delivery.
 Additionally, you’ll learn how to deliver a baby through a simulation activity.
 Then, step into a maternal health research lab to see how cutting-edge science is improving outcomes for parents and babies alike.